krithikaak05/databricks-healthcare-finance-claims/README.md

 ## 🎯 Business Problem

-Health insurers run two functions that rarely share a platform: **claims operations**, which processes and adjudicates individual claims, and **finance/actuarial**, which reserves for future liability and cedes risk to reinsurers.
-These teams need different data (PHI-adjacent claim detail vs. treaty economics and reserve estimates), different access controls, and usually end up on separate tools entirely, making it hard for either side to see the full financial picture of the book of business in one place.
+Health insurers run two functions that rarely share a platform: **claims operations**, which processes and pays out individual claims, and **finance/actuarial**, which sets money aside for future payouts and shares some of that financial risk with other insurance companies.
+These two teams need different data (patient-level claim detail vs. contract terms and reserve estimates), different access controls, and usually end up on separate tools entirely, making it hard for either side to see the company's full financial picture in one place.

 **Use case:** A claims operations lead and a finance/actuarial analyst both need to answer questions from the same underlying data, without either seeing what the other shouldn't:

-1. Is the book of business profitable?
-What's the loss ratio, and is it trending in the right direction?
+1. Is the company collecting more in premiums than it's paying out in claims, and is that trend improving or getting worse?
 2. Which regions, specialties, or providers are driving cost, and is a cost spike a one-off event or a pattern?
-3. How much risk have we transferred to reinsurers, and how much reserve liability are we still holding?
+3. How much risk has been shifted onto other insurance companies, and how much money is still being held in reserve for claims we expect to pay later?

 This project demonstrates that exact workflow end to end: synthetic claims data flows through a governed medallion architecture, splits into persona-scoped Gold layers, and surfaces directly in an executive dashboard a finance lead could use to make a real underwriting or network-contracting decision.
 In this case, catching a 62% cost spike in one region during a three-month window, and confirming out-of-network care runs 57% more expensive per claim.